-Retailing of Apparel, Interiors and Related Products.
-Prerequisite(s): DHM majors or minors only or by permission of instructor and 1433 and ACCT 2103 and ECON 1113 or 2103.
+DHM 3433 Retailing of Apparel, Interiors and Related Products.
+Prerequisite(s): DHM majors or minors only, or by permission of instructor, and 1433 and ACCT 2103 with minimum grade of "C", and ECON 1113 or 2103.
 Marketing structures at retail level; job descriptions and responsibilities at management level; financial and control functions.

-Interior Design Studio IV: Environmental Design.
+DHM 3453 Interior Design Studio IV: Environmental Design.
 Lab 2.
-Prerequisite(s): 3363.
+Prerequisite(s): 3343.
 Exploration of the design factors and human performance criteria for lighting, acoustics, and thermal/atmospheric comfort and their applications in studio projects using computer-aided and hand drafted techniques.

-Decorative Fabrics.
+DHM 3533 Decorative Fabrics.
 Lab 4.
 Historic and contemporary textile designs.
 Creation of textile designs using personal inspirations, cultural expressions and a variety of techniques.

-Profitable Merchandising Analysis.
+DHM 3553 Profitable Merchandising Analysis.
 Prerequisite(s): 3433, ACCT 2103, MATH 1483, 1513 or 2103.
 Relationship analysis of profit and loss statement.
-Retail mathematical calculations necessary to plan and control merchandising results, open-to-buy, mark-up, mark-down, turn-over, stock-sales ratio.
+Retail mathematical calculations necessary to plan and control merchandising results, open-to-buy, mark-up, mark-down, turn-over, stocksales ratio.
 Initial development of a six-month buying plan.

-Merchandise Acquisition and Allocation.
+DHM 3563 Merchandise Acquisition and Allocation.
 Prerequisite(s): 3433, 3553.
 In-depth study of buying and distributing merchandise.

-Apparel and Accessories for Special Markets.
+DHM 3643 Apparel and Accessories for Special Markets.
 Prerequisite(s): 1433, PSYC 1113, SOC 1113, and completion of 60 credit hours.
 An analysis of the apparel and accessory needs of specialized market segments and the products designed to meet those needs, with consideration given to both product design and merchandising.

-Professional Practices for Interior Design.
-Prerequisite(s): 2243, 2313.
+DHM 3823 Professional Practices for Interior Design.
+Prerequisite(s): 2263, 2313.
 Specific terminology, procedures, relationships and ethics pertaining to the organization and conduct of interior design practice in the United States.

-Visual Merchandising and Promotions.
+DHM 3853 Visual Merchandising and Promotions.
 Lab 1.
 Prerequisite(s): 1003, 1433 and completion of 60 credit hours.
 Study and application of principles and practices in merchandise presentation and promotions for commercial purposes.

-Interior Design Pre-Internship Seminar.
-Prerequisite(s): DHM majors only, 2073, 3363, SPCH 2713.
+DHM 3881 Interior Design Pre-Internship Seminar.
+Prerequisite(s): DHM majors only, 2073, 3343, SPCH 2713.
 Preparation for obtaining and completing a directed practical experience in a work situation in the interior design field.

-Merchandising and Apparel Design Pre-Internship Seminar.
+DHM 3991 Merchandising and Apparel Design Pre-Internship Seminar.
 Prerequisite(s): DHM majors and 2.5 major GPA and 1003 and 2003 and 2573 and SPCH 2713 and (merchandising students) 3433 or (ADP students) 3013.
 Skills requisite to a directed practical experience in an approved work situation related to the fashion industry.

-Internship.
+DHM 3994 Internship.
 Prerequisite(s): DHM majors only and 3991 and (merchandising students) 3553 or (apparel design and production students) 3023.
 Directed practical experience in an approved work situation related to the fashion industry.

-Design and Merchandising Speakers Colloquium.
+DHM 4001 Design and Merchandising Speakers Colloquium.
 Seminars presented by distinguished industry professionals.
 Current issues and implications for the future of apparel and interiors.

-Environmental Perspectives on Apparel and Interior Design.
+DHM 4003 Environmental Perspectives on Apparel and Interior Design.
 Prerequisite(s): Completion of 90 credit hours.
 Analysis of apparel and interior design, development and use from physical, technological, economic, political, religious, social and aesthetic perspectives.

-Post-internship Seminar.
+DHM 4011 Post-Internship Seminar.
 Prerequisite(s): DHM majors only, 3994.
 Study and comparison of student work experiences.
 Individual student conferences, review of merchant supervisor reactions.

-Design for Special Needs.
+DHM 4143\ Design for Special Needs.
 Problems and alternative solutions for apparel and interiors for special groups, e.g., the aging, children, the handicapped, special markets.
 Includes field study or design problem.

-Housing in Other Cultures.
+DHM 4163 Housing in Other Cultures.
 Housing and interior design and expressions of cultural beliefs, attitudes, family patterns and environmental influences.